makersacademy/chitter-challenge/README.md

 Chitterz
 ========

-A little Twitter clone that will allow the users to post messages to a public stream (Week 4 weekend project at Makers Academy)
+A little Twitter clone that allows users to post messages to a public stream

+(Week 4 weekend project at Makers Academy)

 Sign up online at https://chitterz.herokuapp.com/users/new